 Other bolting causes could also be cervical subluxations, especially in the "yes-no" joints, the Atlas & Axis vertebra, shoulder dislocations and withers subluxation or other problems.
 It never hurts to have bolting horses examined by an equine chiropractor to see if some structural problem is contributing to the bolting.

 Now we get into the combination of green horse, new saddle, neoprene cinch.
+Check out Lynn Hollywood's site on the subject of cinches.
 Green horse speaks for itself.
 A new saddle more than likely has little give in it and can more readily jab the horse than one that is "softened," especially when it is being sat in by someone who may be unused to the saddle and experiencing balancing differences.
 And this is assuming the saddle fits correctly in the first place.

 In your email I see a number of indicators that tell me your saddle could be a major part of the problem - very young horse whose body shape is changing because of age and conditioning.